Is Rent To Own a Good Idea? What It Is and When It Makes Sense, Explained

 You need time to repair your credit

-If you’ve had some financial hiccups, and your credit score reflects that, taking the time to improve your credit with timely payments or decreasing your outstanding credit balance could help you get a better deal on your mortgage loan.
+If you’ve had some financial hiccups and your credit score reflects that, taking the time to improve your credit score with timely payments or decreasing your outstanding credit balance could help you get a better deal on your mortgage loan.

 You need time to reduce your debt

-Just like your credit score, your debt-to-income (DTI) ratio is going to determine what your mortgage buying power looks like and if you’re even able to qualify for one!
+Just like your credit score, your debt-to-income (DTI) ratio will determine what your mortgage buying power looks like and if you’re even able to qualify for one.
+Most lenders want to see ratios below 45%, including the new mortgage payment, though some buyers can qualify for a mortgage loan with a DTI as high as 50%.

-If your DTI Is too high (most lenders want to see ratios below 45%, including the new mortgage payment, though some buyers can qualify for a mortgage loan with a DTI as high as 50%), then you may not qualify for a mortgage right now.
+But if your DTI is too high, then you may not qualify for a mortgage right now.
 If your DTI is between 36% and 45%, you may want to take steps to lower it to qualify for a larger mortgage, especially if your down payment savings are on the smaller side.

 You could use help saving for a down payment